facebook/docusaurus/website/docs/advanced/routing.md

 For example, the emitted HTML would contain links like `<link rel="preload" href="/assets/js/runtime~main.7ed5108a.js" as="script">`.
 Because absolute URLs are resolved from the host, if the bundle placed under the path `https://example.com/base/`, the link will point to `https://example.com/assets/js/runtime~main.7ed5108a.js`, which is, well, non-existent.
 By specifying `/base/` as base URL, the link will now point to `/base/assets/js/runtime~main.7ed5108a.js`.

+Localized sites have the locale as part of the base URL as well.
+For example, `https://docusaurus.io/zh-CN/docs/advanced/routing/` has base URL `/zh-CN/`.

 ## Generating and accessing routes

 The `addRoute` lifecycle action is used to generate routes.
 It registers a piece of route config to the route tree, giving a route, a component, and props that the component needs.
 The props and the component are both provided as paths for the bundler to `require`, because as explained in the [architecture overview](architecture.md), server and client only communicate through temp files.